Muhammadirees/MERN-Clone/README.md

-# MERN Clone Apps Collection
+# React Clone Apps Collection

-Welcome to my MERN clone apps collection!
-This repository contains a collection of clone applications developed using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+Welcome to my React clone apps collection!
+This repository contains a collection of clone applications developed using the React, vite, tailwindcss, create-react-app and many more .

 ## Clones Included